brandchat/api-documentation/callbacks.md

-# Event callbacks
+# Event webhook

-Whenever an event happens that should be of interest to you, we do a *callback* to the URL that you configured on the [BrandChat CMS](https://cms.brandchat.social).
+Whenever an event happens that should be of interest to you, we do a *callback* to the webhook URL that you configured on the [BrandChat CMS](https://cms.brandchat.social).

-The following events currently result in callbacks to you:
+The following events currently result in a webhook callback to you:

 * A user subscribes to your bot
 * A user unsubscribes from your bot